shazzner/bootVagrantintoWordpress/README.md

 At the moment it won't run through the install script automatically so you still have to go to http://localhost:8080/wp-admin/install.php to finialize the steps.

 ## Requirements
+Tested on:

-Running this on Ubuntu 15.04 x64, but should work on newer versions.
+1. Ubuntu 15.04 x64, but should work on newer versions.
+2. Linux Mint 17.3 Cinnamon 64-bit

-You'll need Vagrant, ChefDK, and Vagrant-berkshef in order to run the script successfully:
+You'll need VirtualBox, Vagrant, ChefDK, and Vagrant-berkshef in order to run the script successfully:

+1. Install VirtualBox and it's kernel extensions, the packaged version seems to work fine

+        $ sudo apt-get install virtualbox virtualbox-dkms

-1. Install the latest version of [Vagrant](http://www.vagrantup.com/downloads.html)
+2. Install the latest version of [Vagrant](http://www.vagrantup.com/downloads.html)
-2. Install the latest version of [ChefDK](https://downloads.chef.io/chef-dk/)
+3. Install the latest version of [ChefDK](https://downloads.chef.io/chef-dk/)
-3. Install the Vagrant Berkshelf plugin:
+4. Install the Vagrant Berkshelf plugin:

         $ vagrant plugin install vagrant-berkshelf